COSC3020/detecting-cycles-JingtianWang-28/README.md

 α is the extremely slowly growing inverse Ackermann function and the growth rate is less than log(v).

+In the worst case, each operation of union find can take O(n), which can result in a very tall tree. unioning a new node under a previously added node results in a chain-like structure, and finding the root requires traversing the entire chain.
+When using path compression, each execution causes all nodes on the search path to point directly to the root.
+Over multiple operations, this can significantly reduce the height of the tree.

 This is a known theoretical result, proven by Robert Tarjan and others in the 1970s, that for m operations on n elements, union-find with path compression runs in O(m α(n)) time.

 or just write as O(v)